 My knees are still free from pain.
 And so, I continue to feel my way, when walking, treading softly.

 What has become more and more important for me as a therapist over the years is how I care for myself, how I manage my energy so that I can continue to be there for people, so that I can look forward to every session and enjoy what I do without suffering burnout or fatigue.

 In July, Andrea and I run our first CPD workshop together at the Bristol College of Massage and Bodywork where I work as a tutor.
 And we are now expanding on similar themes that relate to quality of touch in our work even though we are not making it our focus at this time.
-This is why our next workshop is open for anybody who engages in the process of self knowledge, and bodyworkers, therapists, movers, and dancers.
+This is why our next workshop is open for anybody who feels interested in exploring the following:

-Join us in exploring these questions and more in a playful and fun way, drawing on extensive somatic knowledge, research and experience gained in dance and the martial arts.
+Join us in exploring these topics and more in a playful and fun way, drawing on our experiences in dance, physical theatre, the martial arts and massage.

 Some of the elements we are going to work with are personal dance and authentic self-expression, moving from the centre and effortless alignment, the body in relation and connection, and cellular movement patterns and inner resonance.